yuyang339/cs140e-21spr/labs/0-blink/README.md

      For me, this is:

+            #  from the 0-blink directory
-            % cp firmware/* /media/engler/0330-444/
+            % cp ../../firmware/* /media/engler/0330-444/
             % cp part1/blink-pin20.bin /media/engler/0330-444/kernel.img
             % sync

   4. With your pi disconnected from your laptop, connect the LED to gpio pin 20 and ground.
      (Use `docs/gpio.png` to figure out which these are.)
-  5. Plug the SD card into your pi
+  5. Plug the SD card into your pi -- you should feel a "click" when you push it in.
   6. Plug in the USB-TTY to your USB to power the pi.
 The pi will jump to whatever code is in `kernel.img`.